gwillem/whip/README.md

     - systemd
     - apt
 5. No more:
+    - support for plain password authentication (key/agent only)
     - `gather_facts` option but instead lazy loading
-    - `become`, only use the user as specified in the inventory
+    - `become`, no sudo trickery

 # But why?